-(a) A person who is appointed to and qualifies for office as a member of the finance commission may not vote, deliberate, or be counted as a member in attendance at a meeting of the finance commission until the person completes a training program that complies with this section.

-(b) The training program must provide the person with information regarding:

-- (1) the legislation that created the finance agencies and the finance commission; - (2) the programs operated by the finance agencies; - (3) the role and functions of the finance agencies;

-(4) the rules of the finance commission with an emphasis on the rules that relate to disciplinary and investigatory authority;

-- (5) the current budget for the finance agencies; - (6) the results of the most recent formal audit of the finance agencies; - (7) the requirements of: - (A) the open meetings law, Chapter 551, Government Code; - (B) the public information law, Chapter 552, Government Code; - (C) the administrative procedure law, Chapter 2001, Government Code; and - (D) other laws relating to public officials, including conflict-of-interest laws; and - (8) any applicable ethics policies adopted by the finance commission or the Texas Ethics Commission.

-(c) A person appointed to the finance commission is entitled to reimbursement under Section 11.104, as if the person were a member of the finance commission, for the travel expenses incurred in attending the training program regardless of whether the attendance at the program occurs before or after the person qualifies for office.
+- (a) A person who is appointed to and qualifies for office as a member of the finance commission may not vote, deliberate, or be counted as a member in attendance at a meeting of the finance commission until the person completes a training program that complies with this section. - (b) The training program must provide the person with information regarding: - (1) the legislation that created the finance agencies and the finance commission; - (2) the programs operated by the finance agencies; - (3) the role and functions of the finance agencies; - (4) the rules of the finance commission with an emphasis on the rules that relate to disciplinary and investigatory authority; - (5) the current budget for the finance agencies; - (6) the results of the most recent formal audit of the finance agencies; - (7) the requirements of: - (A) the open meetings law, Chapter 551, Government Code; - (B) the public information law, Chapter 552, Government Code; - (C) the administrative procedure law, Chapter 2001, Government Code; and - (D) other laws relating to public officials, including conflict-of-interest laws; and - (8) any applicable ethics policies adopted by the finance commission or the Texas Ethics Commission. - (c) A person appointed to the finance commission is entitled to reimbursement under Section 11.104, as if the person were a member of the finance commission, for the travel expenses incurred in attending the training program regardless of whether the attendance at the program occurs before or after the person qualifies for office. - (d) The commissioner of each finance agency shall create a training manual that includes the information required by Subsection (b) applicable to that commissioner's agency.
+The commissioner of each finance agency shall distribute a copy of the training manual created under this subsection annually to each member of the finance commission.
+Each member of the finance commission shall sign and submit to the appropriate commissioner a statement acknowledging that the member received and has reviewed the training manual.

+(e) Notwithstanding Subsection (d), the commissioner of each finance agency may collaborate and jointly create one training manual that includes the information required by Subsection (b) applicable to each finance agency.

 Finance Commission members acknowledge that state service is a privilege and duty that requires dedication and proper training.
 In this regard, members of the Finance Commission adopt the following training program that shall be administered by representatives of the finance agencies.
 The three finance agency commissioners will serve as the Finance Commission Training Committee.
-The Training Committee is charged with developing and preparing appropriate training material for new Finance Commission members that at a minimum includes items found in section 11.110 (b) of the Finance Code.
+The Training Committee is charged with developing and preparing appropriate training material for new Finance Commission members that, at a minimum, includes items found in section 11.110(b) of the Finance Code.

-Periodically, the Training Committee shall revise and update the training material so that its content is consistent with applicable statutory rules and regulations.
+Periodically, the Training Committee shall revise and update the training manual and other materials so that its content is consistent with applicable statutory rules and regulations.

 The Training Committee will provide classroom instruction to new Commission members as soon after appointment as possible, but not later than prior to the first scheduled meeting of the Finance Commission after their appointment.
-This training is required before a Finance Commission member may vote, deliberate or be counted as a member in attendance at a Commission meeting.
+This training is required before a Finance Commission member may vote, deliberate, or be counted as a member in attendance at a Commission meeting.
 The Training Committee may utilize the expertise of other state agencies in providing this training, including the areas of ethics, conflicts of interest, and open government.